A modern and efficient network of roads, railways and ferries allows you to reach Puglia whatever your departure point.

 A dedicated bus service, Pugliairbus, operates throughout the region, connecting all Puglia airports with the main cities.

-From airport of Bari we can book a Taxi for you at only 60 euro one way to the Masseria Montepaolo
+From airport of Bari we can book a Taxi for you from 60 euro one way to the Masseria Montepaolo

 Puglia is well connected with the rest of the Italian peninsula by an efficient road network.
 For those coming from the north, you can reach main Puglia cities driving along the Adriatic coastline (A14 motorway Bologna – Taranto), or if you are coming from Rome, taking the A1 motorway to Naples and A16 to Canosa di Puglia.From south you can reach Puglia through the A3 motorway Salerno Reggio-Calabria to bari and the 106 Jonica to Taranto.For further informations visit the website (www.stradeanas.it).